JianingYUE/Labreort5/index.md

   }
 ```

-This is the test code to check `testAverageWithoutLowest1` method.
+This is the test code to check `testAverageWithoutLowest1` method in `ArrayExample.java`.
 I will also change some other test code to test the return results of other methods

 And the output shows what the method should return and what results were actually returned.
 ---